-Small-Mid Cap Equity Fund
+Small-Mid Cap Equity Fund The Fund seeks to maximize long-term capital appreciation.

 The Fund seeks to achieve its investment objective by primarily choosing investments that the Adviser believes are likely to have above-average growth in revenue and/or earnings and potential for above-average capital appreciation.
 The Fund invests under normal circumstances at least 80% of its net assets (plus any borrowings for investment purposes) in equity securities of small-mid capitalization companies.
 Small-mid capitalization companies are those with market capitalizations at the time of investment between \$2 billion and \$20 billion.
 The Fund is not required to sell equity securities whose market values appreciate or depreciate outside this market capitalization range.
 The equity securities in which the Fund invests primarily consist of common stocks, ADRs, and REITs.
 From time to time, in pursuing its investment strategies, the Fund may hold a significant percentage of its investments in specific sectors of the economy.